department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/reap.md

 </div>

-## How do the changes to REAP affect me?
+## How does REAP ending affect me?

 Choose the description below that best fits your situation to find out how the changes affect you, and what to do next.